Wood Blocks Math Activity for Preschoolers

-This wood block activity provides an opportunity for kids to paint, sort, and play matching games with blocks.
-Several options are included for different ages and skill levels so everyone can have fun with this activity.
+Activities using small blocks of wood provide opportunities for kids to paint, sort, and play matching games.
+Several options are included in this post for different ages and skill levels, so everyone can have fun with these activities.

 This post contains affiliate links.
 See our full disclosure.

-Wood blocks are one of the simplest yet most beneficial materials kids can explore.
-They're a wonderful option for kids activities, promoting fine motor and imaginative play.
+Wood blocks are one of the simplest yet most beneficial options for everyday play.
+Natural materials like wood provide opportunities for kids to explore the world around them.
+With no instructions required and no results expected, they're a wonderful option for kids activities, promoting fine motor and imaginative play.

 Related: Benefits of Block Play

-You can easily make a set of wood blocks in a variety of shapes and sizes for everyday creative play.
+You can easily make a set of wood blocks in a variety of shapes and sizes to start some hands-on creative play.